navtoj/NotchBar/README.md

   <h1>NotchBar</h1>
 </div>

-NotchBar is a macOS app designed to utilize the empty space around the notch when connected to external displays.
+NotchBar is a macOS app designed to utilize the empty space around the notch.

 ### Before
 <img src="Assets/macOS Notch.png" />